Xcar17/Xecure-Password-Manager/README.md

 # Xecure-Password-Manager

 How to run app:
-To use the application you can run the main.py file on a Windows cdm You need Python (version 8) and the crypthography python package
+To use the application you can run the main.py file on a Windows cdm.
+You need Python (version 8) and the crypthography python package.

 How to login:
 In order to login, you can user the username Carlos and Password 12345.